A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics: Discussion

-In the fields of epidemiology and preventive medicine, to what extent can the control policies adopted by a country influence its epidemic trend is a critical issue.
-Relating to this issue, there have been different opinions and tremendous debates and controversial, especially during the time period of each epidemic caused by infectious diseases, like flu, SARS, Ebora, etc. In this paper, based on the official epidemic data of 127 countries/territories and 16 concrete policies taken by each country during the first wave of COVID-19 epidemic, we perform a comprehensive data-driven analysis.
-By using both linear regression analysis and neural-network based nonlinear regression, the deep correlations between the control policies and epidemic dynamical characteristics are revealed.
+In the field of epidemiology, a crucial issue is to what extent a country's implemented control measures and their respective strength can influence its own epidemic trend.
+It has sparked significant controversy, particularly during each epidemic caused by infectious diseases such as influenza, SARS, Ebola, and many others.
+In this paper, by performing comprehensive analyses based on the officially reported epidemic data of 127 countries/territories and 16 concrete control measures taken by each country during the first wave of COVID-19 epidemic, we obtain several preliminary yet insightful results.